mgoltzsche/k8storagex/README.md

 updated after a `PersistentVolume` is deleted which therefore must happen directly after each build.
 Unfortunately this is not the case in most static build pipelines.
-However such a build pipeline can dynamically spawn a separate Pod and PVC for the build and delete it afterwards.
+However such a build pipeline could dynamically spawn a separate Pod and PVC for the build and delete it afterwards.
+Alternatively (writing an own controller) on pod termination the PersistentVolume could be deleted.

 ## Roadmap

 Node local cache synchronization:
 * Make `rancher/local-path-provisioner` support privileged helper pod.
-* Make `rancher/local-path-provisioner` pass through PVC/SC/Volume annotations to helper pod as env vars.
+* Make `rancher/local-path-provisioner` pass through certain PVC/SC/Volume annotations to helper pod as env vars.
-* Prepare separate container image to be used as `local-path-provisioner` helper.
 * Support `PersistentVolumeClaim` annotation to specify the cache name.
-* Support `PersistentVolumeClaim` annotation to allow publication/reusage as shared cache after volume deletion.
+* Support `PersistentVolumeClaim` annotation to allow publication/reusage as shared cache after volume deletion (security).
+* Prepare separate container image to be used as `local-path-provisioner` helper to ship minimal buildah and script without redundant code.

 Distributed cache synchronization:
+* Make `rancher/local-path-provisioner` support optional configuration of a (docker registry) secret and other values (registry name) that can be provided to the helper pod.
 * Mark/lock a single `PersistentVolume` per cache name and node as master for that cache name (for push afterwards).
-* On every creation of a (master) `PersistentVolume` pull the cache name's latest image from the docker registry (impacts build duration but only for the delta layers - to avoid that pods could have affinity to a group of nodes and/or be sticky to a particular node using preferred nodeAffinity on a project basis).
+* On every creation of a (master) `PersistentVolume` pull the cache name's latest image from the docker registry (impacts build duration but only to fetch a cache delta - to avoid that pods could have affinity to a group of nodes and/or be sticky to a particular node using preferred nodeAffinity on a project basis).
 * When writing the node-locally shared cache name after master volume deletion push the resulting image to the registry
   (doesn't impact build duration since it happens after the pod has been terminated).

-Quota constraint support:
-* Optionally manage each cache name within a separate, mounted raw image file of a given size.

-Unique UID/GID management?:
+Size limits:
+* Make max cache size configurable - like for container size limits this is only supported when overlay driver is backed by an xfs/btrfs host file system

+Cache garbage collection / clear cache:
+- either on volume deletion or per CronJob - TBD

+Security: Unique UID/GID management - support for privileged build containers run by unprivileged users:
 * In order to support running user-specified build tasks (e.g. podman run) as an unprivileged user within a privileged container let the provisioner assign a node-unique UID to each `PersistentVolume` and a cluster-unique GID to each cache name to allow build pods to switch to that unique unprivileged user dynamically before running the user specified tasks with higher privileges but no access to other user's files even when breaking out of the container.
+* Support readonly mode based on PVC/PV configuration to specify that cache is not committed after PV deletion.
+* Enforce readonly access also in --privileged builds using a single GID per cache and a different UID per pod (TBD, master pod has UID==GID to write).
 * Make this behaviour configurable via (`StorageClass`) annotation.